 Gelding your horse will have a chance to increase:

 Gelding your horse will always increase:

 Geldings are also easier to train overall, maxing out their base stats, Courage, and Consistency more quickly.
 If a gelding is not yet saddle trained, they'll learn basic riding skills faster as well.

 Appendix geldings are exempt from normal Appendix restrictions, meaning they may enter series races without meeting normal requirements.

 You will also receive a monetary compensation any time you geld a horse, provided he is not Horse Trader bred, not pensioned, and, if retired, has at least 5 foal slots remaining, although their bonus will be reduced if they have less than 10 slots remaining.
-Gelding also rewards an additional $2,000,000 bonus to their base reward for each Select Sale parent.
+Gelding also rewards an additional $2,000,000 bonus to the base compensation for each Select Sale parent.